BitcoinDesign/Guide/guide/case-studies/wallet-scrutiny.md

 ## How it started

-In November 2022 the WalletScrutiny project was introduced to the Bitcoin design Community.
+In November 2022 the WalletScrutiny project was introduced to the Bitcoin Design Community.
 WalletScrutiny is a small team producing an extensive amount of work and are on a mission to improve their website and increase their reach in the ecosystem.
 The Bitcoin Design Community kicked off a redesign process with the project to help them reach their goals.
 The overarching goal was to redesign the website with the goal of improving the user experience.

 ## What does WalletScrutiny do?